Supplements: Nutrition in a pill?

 Who needs supplements?

-- Have had surgery on your digestive tract and are not able to digest and absorb nutrients properly
+- Have had surgery on your digestive tract that affects how your body digests nutrients

 Choosing and using supplements

 If you decide to take a supplement, it's important to:

 - Check the label.
 Product labels can tell you what the active ingredient or ingredients are, which nutrients are included, the serving size, and the amount of nutrients in each serving.

 - Avoid megadoses.
 Taking more than the recommended daily values can increase your risk of side effects.